[UPDATED May 2021]

 Remember the 100 push-ups a day challenge that you saw some of your friends post about everyday on Facebook?
 Or the 100 days of running?
 Or the 30 day plank challenge?
-I just saw something about the latter yesterday for the first time.
-Googling it lead me to this post about it: http://www.seattlewolf.com/pages/8937449.php?contentType=31&contentId=2294&pid=308093.
-The goal is to build up to a 5 minute plank.
+The goal of the latter is to build up to a 5 minute plank.
 Planks are a great exercise, without question.
 But is a 5 minute plank really a good thing?
-It definitely isn’t if you’re doing it with the form shown in the poster.
-Um, a plank is supposed to be about stabilizing your core, not letting your core hang limply off your back!
-I bet her back gets sore within about 30 seconds of planking.
+It definitely isn’t if you’re letting your core hang limply off your back.
+And really, who has the patience for a 5 minute plank?
+No thank you.
 And let’s not forget that the plank only addresses one aspect of the core.

 The 100 push-ups and 100 days of running challenges always bothered me.
 I love push-ups, but a focus solely on push ups – an exercise that works primarily your front side, without also doing an equivalent exercise to work your backside, is not ideal in a society where most of us already spend far too much time with shortened pecs pulling our shoulders forward.
 I could get behind a 100 rows challenge, but I guess that’s not as sexy.
 Although it really is – strengthen your back and your posture will improve, allowing you to show off your boobs or your manly pecs.

 A couple years ago I listened to a friend complaining about the hip pain she was enduring, but she refused to take a day off from running because she was doing the 100 days of running challenge.
 Really?
 So you’re going to further damage your body because you’re committed to a random challenge?
-The problem with 100 days of running, is that most people shouldn’t run for 100 days in a row.
-But I guess the “Run 80 days out of 100″ is less cool sounding.
+Most people probably shouldn’t run for 100 days in a row, but I guess the “Run 80 days out of 100” doesn’t sound as cool.

 If you are up for it, the challenge is as follows: